YnoOrochi/DataCleaning/CodeBook.md

 * fileName - auxiliar variable with the complete filename to be read

 ### Vectors
-* vFeatLbl - labels read from features.txt
+* vFeatLbl - labels read from features.txt (without parenthesis or ,)
-* vAtvLbl - labels read from activity_labels.txt
+* vAtvLbl - labels read from activity_labels.txt (lowercase and without underscores)
 * vSubTst, vSubTrn - vector where the subject data, read from subject_test.txt and subject_train.txt, is stored
 * vAtvTst, vAtvTrn - vector where the activity data, read from y_test.txt and y_train.txt, is stored, using the labels in place of the codes